User's Guide

 How to Enable

-Go to System Preferences → International → Input Menu.
-IPA Palette should show up near the top of the list of input methods, allong with the built-in Character Palette, as in Figure 1.
-Put a check mark in the box to enable it, and also make sure the check box at the bottom of the window ("Show input menu in menu bar") is checked also.
-This enables the Input Menu, which I sometimes refer to as the "flag menu".
+Go to System Preferences → Language & Text → Input Sources.
+(On Leopard it is System Preferences → International → Input Menu.)
+IPA Palette should show up near the top of the list of input methods, allong with the built-in Character Palette.
+Put a check mark in the box to enable it, and also make sure the check box at the bottom of the window ("Show Input menu in menu bar") is checked also.
+This enables the Input Menu.
+The International Panel

 How To Use